Registration and Tuition Classification

-*See OGS Graduation Checklists and Deadlines website for specific deadlines.
+See OGS Graduation Deadlines website for specific deadlines.
 Students who are eligible for reduced registration are considered full time if they register for 4 credit hours of research under course number 707.

 Full-time Status - Required Course Load

 To be deemed full-time during the fall and spring semesters, students must register for at least 9 credit hours.
-However, international students need only register for 6 credit hours during their first year, if they are required to take special language instruction or are accepted in Provisional Status.
-In the event a thesis-based student has completed his or her required course work and research credits and is eligible for reduced, full-time registration, the student will be deemed full-time if he or she is registered for at least 4 credit hours of research credit.
+In the event a thesis-based student has completed his or her required course work and research credits, has completed all required forms, and has received confirmation from the Office of Graduate Studies that (s)he is eligible for reduced registration, the student will be deemed full-time if he or she is registered for at least 4 credit hours of research credit.